ghnmqdtg/Kobo2Notion/README.md

 </details>

 ## Building for Distribution
-Currently, I've only built the app for MacOS.
-Windows and Linux are not supported yet.
 You can build the app by running:
 ```bash
 # Build for MacOS
 npm run build:mac